adasq/dropbox-v2-api/EXAMPLES.md

 ### paper/docs/users/remove ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#paper-docs-users-remove))
-Allows an owner or editor to remove users from a Paper doc using their email or Dropbox account id.
+Allows an owner or editor to remove users from a Paper doc using their email address or Dropbox account ID.
 Note: Doc owner cannot be removed.

 ```js
 dropbox({